hizzgdev/jsmind/docs2/en/options/option.view.zoom.md

 When using jsMind, users can zoom the mind map in the following ways:

-1. **Using Keyboard and Mouse**: Hold down the 【Ctrl】 key on the keyboard and scroll the mouse wheel to zoom in or out of the mind map.
+1. **Using Keyboard and Mouse**: Hold down the [Ctrl] key on the keyboard and scroll the mouse wheel to zoom in or out of the mind map.
 2. **Using Touch Screen/Touch panel**: On touch screen devices, users can pinch or spread two fingers to zoom the mind map.
 This gesture is similar to the zooming method used for viewing images on mobile devices.